 How to turn around the overfishing crisis

-By giving fishermen ownership rights, we make sustainability a priority
+By giving fishermen long-term and secure rights, we make sustainability a priority

 In many of the world’s fisheries, poor policies give fishermen a stronger incentive to poach rather than protect.
 With billions of people relying on seafood as a key protein, we must change the trajectory of crashing fish populations—or risk a global food crisis.

 Traditional fishery management has motivated fishermen to catch as much as possible as quickly as possible, without regard to the long-term health of the fishery.
 But when fisheries institute rights-based management, fishermen become highly motivated to become stewards of their oceans.